Key Takeaways

 The Reinvestment Window Extended to 3 Years; Holding Period Extended to 5 Years

+On one hand, the deadline to reinvest the 70% is extended from two to three years from the date of disposal.
+This additional flexibility is welcome for identifying and structuring quality investments.
 On the other hand, the minimum holding period for reinvested assets is drastically extended: from 12 months to 5 years.
 In other words, SME shares or fund units subscribed as reinvestment must be held for five years, or the gain deferral is reversed.
 For a disposal completed in 2026, reinvestment assets must be held until at least 2031.

 Eligible Activity Scope Narrowed